Bhutan – A Country I visited just once and fell in love with.

 Traditional Clothes of Bhutan

-The use of traditionally woven garments “Kira & Toego” for ladies and “Gho & Kabney” for the gentlemen are seen all over.
+The use of traditionally woven garments, “Kira & Toego” for ladies and “Gho & Kabney” for the gentlemen are seen all over.

 The high perched prayer flags, the ancient architecture, as well as the environment, speak even more volumes about this preservation.

 No wonder Bhutan believes in “Gross National Happiness” for its people and not the “Gross National Product”.
-This is an inspiration that guides every aspect of Bhutan’s development.

 What to do in Bhutan?

-Tourism is restricted and backpacker and independent-style travel are almost unheard of.
 Visitors to Bhutan are required to travel as part of a pre-arranged package or guided tour.

 The hit is a minimum of $US250 per day tourist fee.
 Check this link out for details.

-Travel to The Kingdom of Bhutan generally begins and ends at Paro, where the country’s only international airport is located.
-Though, Thimpu is the capital of the country.
+Travel to the Kingdom of Bhutan generally begins and ends at Paro, where the country’s only international airport is located.
+Though Thimpu is the capital of the country.

 Paro is also the base from which to see probably the highest of Bhutan’s many highlights, the fabulous Tiger’s Nest monastery.